Shawn199906/Math-Game/README.md

 # TeamSoftware
-This game is a 2D platform game about math designed by me and my team for math class.
+My team and I have designed a 2D platform game about math for our software engineering class, which is intended for use in math classes.
+The game provides an engaging and interactive way for students to learn math concepts and test their knowledge.

-Teachers can use their accounts to edit problems, test if this game is running correctly, and add or remove students' accounts.
-For students, they can check their progress and answer questions correctly to make sure they don't get caught by the chase thing.
+Teachers can use their accounts to manage the game, including editing problems, testing the game's functionality, and adding or removing student accounts.
+For students, the game offers a fun and challenging experience, where they must answer math questions correctly to avoid being caught by the game's chase mechanic.
+Additionally, students can track their progress within the game, helping them identify areas where they may need additional practice or support.
+Overall, our game offers an innovative approach to math education that is both engaging and effective.